 The Catalyst program gives first-year freshwomen the opportunity to move into their residence hall early, network with faculty, meet peers and participate in team building activities.
 Participating students move in to their residence hall on Wednesday, August 23, 2017.
 Students who sign up are required to participate in a WiSE full day orientation program on Thursday, August 23, 2018.
 A schedule from last year’s program can be viewed below.

 “WiSE and Shine” Breakfast Meetups

 Enjoy a free breakfast with female faculty members at UB while they share their expertise on select research areas.
 This is a fun opportunity to meet other students with similar academic interests and form connections with other females in STEM across campus.

 The University at Buffalo is teeming with special events and guest lectures that give you access to great people and great minds.
-Our Events page lists specific WiSE programs.
+Our Events page and social media accounts lists specific WiSE programs.
 Additionally, an email is sent once a week to promote WiSE and University-wide events related to the STEM fields.
-We encourage you to attend these events as your schedule allows to get exposure to the depth and breadth of what the STEM fields have to offer and to broaden your network of contacts as you begin to think about internships, research and post-graduation employment.
+WiSE students are encouraged to attend these events as schedules allow, to get exposure to the depth and breadth of what the STEM fields have to offer and to broaden your network of contacts as you begin to think about internships, research and post-graduation employment.

 Brown Bag Lunch Series

 As a woman in a STEM field, your ability to network, uncover resources and ask for what you want will prove invaluable.
 Bring your lunch and join us for a series of conversations about specific campus resources of which you should take advantage as you work your way through your academic plan towards graduation.

 Create your own study group or join one in your intended department.
 Math, science and engineering departments offer formal tutoring and informal study groups to supplement your work in class and recitation.
 Master the concepts while enjoying the social network of other female students!
 Check with your departmental office or the TA for your specific STEM course for further information and meeting places.
 Visit the Resources page for more information.